plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 * We could funnel all the customer service queries into one place.
 We could either use a tool that allows us to deal with email, social media and GitHub in one place or we could say no guarantee for timely responses to questions in social media, only via email.
 This would help not spread us too thin.

-* A large percentage of our support questions are from people just starting out.
+* A large percentage of our support questions are from people just starting out creating their first website.
 The questions are generally about the integration of our snippet into their site.
 In the line of "I just inserted your script and visited my site but my visit doesn't show in the dashboard".
 These are routine support questions that require a bit of technical expertise viewing site source or using the browser console to answer.
 We're looking to further help people troubleshoot this on their own.

 * We also often hear questions about invoices.
 In the line of "I cannot find my invoice from July last year, can you please resend it?".
 We plan to create a billing section within our account settings that allows people to view and download their historical invoices at any time.

 * We get a fair number of feature requests.
-Until now, I have tried to contact them to inform them that the feature has been released but haven't really followed through 100%.
+Until now, I have tried to follow up with them to inform them that the feature has been released but haven't really followed through 100%.
 It would be nice to find a way to categorize feature requests so we can contact all people that have asked for something after the feature they requested is live.

 Growing your brand to get more social media mentions, buzz, signups and MRR leads to more emails and questions.
 Be prepared for it and think about how you can do customer support more efficiently so you don't get too overwhelmed.
 I hope our experience helps you a bit with that.
 Good luck!